mavlink/mavlink/README.md

 #### From the command line ####

 mavgen.py is a command-line interface for generating a language-specific MAVLink library.
 This is actually the backend used by `mavgenerate.py`.
-After the `mavlink` directory has been added to the Python path, it can be run by executing from the command line:
+After the `mavlink` directory has been added to the Python path, it can be run by executing from the command line.
+For example:

-    $ python -m pymavlink.tools.mavgen
+    $ python -m pymavlink.tools.mavgen --lang=C --wire-protocol=2.0 --output=generated/include/mavlink/v2.0 message_definitions/v1.0/common.xml

 ### Usage ###